openfaas/docs/docs/openfaas-pro/kafka-events.md

 > Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.

+Read a tutorial on the blog: [Event-driven OpenFaaS with Managed Kafka from Aiven](https://www.openfaas.com/blog/openfaas-kafka-aiven/)

 ## Installation

 You can install the Kafka connector using its [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/kafka-connector), or by using arkade.

-Are you an Aiven customer?
-See also: [Event-driven OpenFaaS with Managed Kafka from Aiven](https://www.openfaas.com/blog/openfaas-kafka-aiven/)

 ### Installation with arkade